lmickes/pyWitness/manual/source/tutorials.rst

 Calculating pAUC and performing statistical tests
 -------------------------------------------------

-Partial area under the curve is calculated when ``dr.process()`` is called.
-Simpsons rule is integrate the area under the ROC upto a maximum value.
+pAUC is calculated when ``dr.process()`` is called.
+Simpsons rule is integrate the area under the ROC curve up to a maximum value.
 If the maximum value is between two data points linear interpolation is used to calculate the most liberal point.

 .. code-block :: python